Wanchalearm Satsaksit

 Wanchalearm Satsaksit (วันเฉลิม สัตย์ศักดิ์สิทธิ์, RTGS: Wanchaloem Satsaksit, [wān.tɕʰā.lɤ̌ːm sàt.sàk.sìt]; born 11 August 1982) is a Thai pro-democracy activist and political exile.
 He was an activist for human rights in Thailand and HIV protection in various countries.
 Wanchalearm is an alleged lèse majesté offender according to a report released in 2015, which claimed that he took refuge in Laos.

 Wanchalearm was abducted by armed men outside his home in Phnom Penh on 4 June 2020.
-After the news and the CCTV footage was published by Prachatai, Thai netizens and various Thais prodded the Thai and Cambodian government to take action on his disappearance.
+After the news and the CCTV footage was published by Prachatai, Thai netizens and others prodded the Thai and Cambodian governments to take action on his disappearance.

 Biography

 Wanchalearm was born in Ubon Ratchathani Province and graduated from the Faculty of Political Sciences of Ramkhamhaeng University.
 He was a coordinator for the Youth Activity for Community and Society Centre (Y-act), and was a member of the Pheu Thai Youths Institute of the Pheu Thai Party.
 During the 2013–2014 Thai political crisis, he was appointed by then Deputy Prime Minister Chalerm Yubamrung as a public relations staffer.
 At one point, he worked as a public relations team for then Minister of Transport Chadchart Sittipunt.
 He is claimed to be the person who took the iconic image of the minister walking barefoot into a temple in Surin Province that later became an internet meme.

 After the coup d'état in 2014, he was charged for not appearing after a summons by the army junta.
 He was accused of lèse majesté in 2015.
 Most recently, in 2018, he was charged for a Facebook post that criticized Prayut Chan-o-cha, the prime minister and junta leader.